-AMD, the AMD Arrow logo, Alveo, EPYC, Radeon, Ryzen, Versal, Xilinx, Zynq Ultrascale and combinations thereof are trademarks of Advanced Micro Devices, Inc. Microsoft and Xbox are trademarks or registered trademarks of Microsoft Corporation in the United States and other jurisdictions.
-PlayStation is a registered trademark or trademark of Sony Interactive Entertainment, Inc. Other names are for informational purposes only and are used to identify companies and products and may be trademarks of their respective owners.
+AMD, the AMD Arrow logo, Athlon, EPYC, Radeon, Ryzen, Versal, Xilinx and combinations thereof are trademarks of Advanced Micro Devices, Inc. Other names are for informational purposes only and are used to identify companies and products and may be trademarks of their respective owners.
 "Zen" is a codename for an AMD architecture and is not a product name.